Bachelor of Science in Psychology

 Transfer Credit Requirements: To be eligible for admissions, applicants must have completed a minimum of 54 transferable semester units.
 General education requirements are designed to give you a broad background in various disciplines.

 Transcripts: Applicants must submit official transcripts from all accredited academic institutions attended.
-If not sent electronically, transcripts must arrive in their official, sealed envelopes.
-Transcripts can be mailed to 1453 Mission Street, San Francisco, CA 94103.
+Transcripts may be sent digitally to materials@ciis.edu or mailed to CIIS, 1453 Mission Street, San Francisco, CA 94103 in their official, sealed envelope.
 If you have earned more than 54 units, but less than 60 units, we will also require a copy of your high school diploma, transcript, or GED certificate.

 General Education Requirements: The completion of the following fields is not a prerequisite to enter the program, but rather an assessment of general education requirements necessary for graduation.
 We encourage you to meet as many of these requirements before entering the program, however, if you are lacking units, often you'll be able to take them as elective courses while enrolled in the program at CIIS.